 The sidebar (4) is where you’ll find the filters.
 Customers can use these to refine their product search.

 What if your product ranks #15, or #37 on the SERP?
 It will be much harder for you to grab customers’ attention.
 A customer very rarely goes past page 1 before clicking through to a product page.
 If they’re looking on mobile, they’ll be scrolling through even fewer products.
 On mobile, only one product appears per line!
 You’ll notice the same sections indicated with the numbers 1-4 – everything is much more condensed.
+For more on why you should be optimizing for mobile, check out this post.

 If you plan to compete with products that have been on Amazon longer than you, they’ll have the advantage of having more sales than you.
 You’ll have to think about how you can stand out on the SERP and optimize your listings so that your product ranks higher and appears higher up on the page.